OpenGeoMetadata/opengeometadata.github.io/docs/relations-fields.md

 	To link items in a book or atlas, use "Is Part Of" instead.

 This field links an item to its collection(s).
 The first step is to create a separate collection record and assign it a unique ID.
-Then, enter the collection record's ID in the *member item's* metadata.
+Then, enter the collection item's ID in the *member item's* metadata.

-IDs entered in this field in the *member item's* metadata will populate a "Belongs to collection..." widget on the member item's show page and a "Collection records..." widget on the collection's show page.
-Nothing needs to be entered in the collection record's metadata.
+IDs entered in this field in the *member item's* metadata will populate a "Belongs to collection..." widget on the member item's show page and a "Collection records..." widget on the collection item's show page.
+Nothing needs to be entered in the collection item's metadata.

 ```
 "pcdm_memberOf_sm": ["umass-macconnell-1951"]